Value Alignment Equilibrium in Multiagent Systems: Value alignment model

 Now we have a clear view of the role of values when it comes to evaluating states.
 However, the states that can arise when letting a multiagent system evolve are dependent upon the \textit{norms} in place, since these are the constructs which govern behaviour and therefore limit the actions that can be taken.
 Thus, value alignment is conceived as the alignment of a norm (or a set of norms) with respect to a value that is held in high regard.
 When a set of norms $N$ is incorporated into the world $(\mathcal{S}, \mathcal{A}, \mathcal{T})$, it is modified into a new, \textit{normative} world $(\mathcal{S}, \mathcal{A}, N, \mathcal{T}_N)$ \cite{andrighettoNormativeMultiAgentSystems2013}, where $\mathcal{T}_N\subseteq\mathcal{T}$ is the subset of all the original transitions allowed by $N$.

-To evaluate how well or badly aligned is a norm $n\in N$, the transitions that can happen when this norm is enforced are evaluated.
-Then, a norm is positively (negatively) aligned if it gives rise to transitions that move the system towards more (less) preferred states.
-However, the long-term evolution of the world under the norms in place should be considered.
+To evaluate how well or badly aligned is a norm $n\in N$, the transitions that can happen when this norm is enforced have to be evaluated.
+A norm is positively (negatively) aligned if it gives rise to transitions that move the system towards more (less) preferred states.
+However, beyond single transitions, the long-term evolution of the world under the norms in place should be considered.
 This necessity motivates the following definition:

-\begin{definition} {\normalfont (from \cite{sierraValueAlignmentFormal2019})} A {\normalfont path} $p$ in the world $(\mathcal{S}, \mathcal{A}, \mathcal{T})$ is a finite sequence of consecutive transitions $\{s_0\xrightarrow{a_0}s_1, s_1\xrightarrow{a_1}s_2, ..., s_i\xrightarrow{a_i}s_{i+1},...,s_\mathit{f}\xrightarrow{a_{\mathit{f}-1}}s_\mathit{f}\}$, where $p_F[i]=p_I[i+1]$, and $p_I[i]$ and $p_F[i]$ denote the pre and post-transition states of the $i$-th transition. \end{definition}
+\begin{definition} {\normalfont (from \cite{sierraValueAlignmentFormal2019})} A {\normalfont path} $p$ in the world $(\mathcal{S}, \mathcal{A}, \mathcal{T})$ is a finite sequence of consecutive transitions $\{s_0\xrightarrow{a_0}s_1, s_1\xrightarrow{a_1}s_2, ..., s_i\xrightarrow{a_i}s_{i+1},...,s_\mathit{f}\xrightarrow{a_{\mathit{f}-1}}s_\mathit{f}\}$, where $p_F[i]=p_I[i+1]$, and $p_I[i]$ and $p_F[i]$ denote the pre- and post-transition states of the $i$-th transition. \end{definition}

 Paths are used to evaluate preferences over consecutive transitions, and support the formal definition of value alignment:

 \begin{definition} {\normalfont (from \cite{sierraValueAlignmentFormal2019})} The degree of alignment of norm $n\in N$ with respect to value $v\in V$ in the world $\left(\mathcal{S}, \mathcal{A}, \mathcal{T}\right)$ for agent $\alpha\in G$ is defined as the accumulated preference over all the paths in the normative world that results from implementing such norm: